IPod Nano: 2nd generation

-The 2nd generation iPod nano was announced at Apple's "It's Showtime" event.
+The second-generation iPod Nano was announced at Apple's "It's Showtime" event.

 On September 25, 2006, Apple updated the Nano line.
 The second-generation Nano features a scratch-resistant, anodized aluminum casing like the earlier Mini's design; the multiple color choices mirror those of the Mini as well.
-However, unlike the second-generation Mini, the button labels are grey instead of matching the Nano's casing (except for the black Nano, which has a black click wheel).
+However, unlike the second-generation Mini, the button labels are gray instead of matching the Nano's casing (except for the black Nano, which has a black click wheel).
 The second-generation Nano featured a 40% brighter, "more vibrant" display, a battery life upgrade (from 14 to 24 hours), and storage sizes of 2, 4, and 8 GB.
 The second generation also introduced gapless playback of audio files, along with a new search option.

 The 2 GB model was available in silver only.
-The 4 GB was originally available in green, blue, silver, or pink, and the 8 GB model was initially only available in black.
-Apple said that the second generation iPod Nano's packaging is "32% lighter with 52% less volume than the first generation", thereby reducing environmental impact and shipping costs.
+The 4 GB was originally available in green, blue, silver, and pink, while the 8 GB model was initially only available in black.
+Apple said that the second-generation iPod Nano's packaging is "32% lighter with 52% less volume than the first generation", thereby reducing environmental impact and shipping costs.

 On October 13, 2006, Apple announced a special edition iPod Nano: Product Red, with a red exterior and 4 GB of storage.
 For each red iPod Nano sold in the United States, Apple donated $10 to the Product Red initiative, while retaining the regular price.
 On November 3, 2006, Apple introduced a red 8 GB model, due to "outstanding customer demand", again retaining the same price point of the equivalent black model.